thinkerbot/ts/README.md

 * `setup`:
   A setup function run before each test.

 * `teardown`:
   A teardown function run after each test.

   Note **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
 As a result, EXIT traps in tests can prevent teardown.

 * `assert_status EXPECTED ACTUAL`:
   Exit 1 unless the numbers EXPECTED and ACTUAL are the same.

+  This assertion is almost never necessary.

 * `assert_output EXPECTED ACTUAL`:
   Exit 1 unless the variables EXPECTED and ACTUAL are the same.
 Reads from stdin for '-'.
+Also reads ACTUAL from stdin if ACTUAL is unspecified.

   Using assert_output in a pipeline is often convenient, but be careful you don't expect a failing assert_output to exit your test case as, in that case, it will only exit the pipeline.
-See the GOTCHAS section for more details.
+See the EXAMPLES section for more details.

 **ts** reserves all function names starting with 'ts_' for internal use.